JaxPlays-Inc/jaxplays.org/content/productions/2023/2023-Last-Train-to-Nibroc.md

 - Projection Board Operator: Ryan Feeney
 - Sound Board Operator: Isabella Cross
 ---
-"Last Train to Nibroc" is a captivating play written by Arlene Hutton.
+*Last Train to Nibroc* is a captivating play written by Arlene Hutton.
 Set in the 1940s, the story follows the journey of two young people, May and Raleigh, who meet on a cross-country train from Los Angeles to their hometown of Nibroc, Kentucky.
 As they engage in heartfelt conversations and share their dreams, hopes, and disappointments, a tender and unlikely romance blossoms between them.